polyswarmer/documentation/_i18n/en-US/_docs/polyswarmd-api.md

 r - array of outputs of ECDSA signature of state string for both parties

-s - rray of outputs of ECDSA signature of state string for both parties
+s - array of outputs of ECDSA signature of state string for both parties

 ```json
 {